siddheshinde294/Siddhesh-Shinde-Portfolio/README.md

 This project is open source and available under the [MIT License](LICENSE).

+**MIT License** - A permissive license that allows others to use, modify, and distribute your code with minimal restrictions.
+Perfect for portfolio projects and open source contributions.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.